Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

-Do Snakes Make Good Pets For Children?
+Do Snakes Make Good Pets for Children?

 The answer really depends on the following three things:

-- What kind of pet your child wants
+- What kind of pet your child wants.

-- The type of relationship your child wants with their pet (obviously a pet snake isn't going to welcome you home every day with a warm greeting)
+- The type of relationship your child wants with their pet (obviously, a pet snake isn't going to welcome you home every day with a warm greeting).

-- The species of snake
+- The species of snake.

 This species of snake is relatively small and slender with an average length of about 24 to 72 inches (61 to 182 cm).
-They are usually orange or dark yellow in colour and usually have black edged red blotches down their backs.
+They are usually orange or dark yellow in colour and usually have black-edged red blotches down their backs.
 Their bellies have a checkerboard-like appearance with black and white marks.

 Corn snakes are normally active during the day and sleep at night.
 Wild corn snakes are known to be good climbers and will even manage to get up small trees, so providing rocks and logs is a great way to keep your corn snake happy whilst he is in his tank/vivarium.

-California King Snake
+2. California King Snakes

 The tri-coloured king snakes can sometimes be mistaken for coral snakes, which are venomous and not advised as pet snakes.
-Coral snakes have the same three colours present on their bodies in the same ringed appearance too - but in a different order.
+Coral snakes have the same three colours present on their bodies—in the same ringed appearance, too!—but in a different order.

 The average lifespan for a king snake varies depending on the species.
 The Californian king snake will often pass the age of 20 years, but other species tend to average at around 15 years old.

 There are 10 different species of "common king snake" and this group of snakes (considered the largest of all king snakes subspecies) grow to 4-6 ft in length.
 That said, providing you can afford a large enough enclosure and have done your research about the requirements of this species, I would strongly recommend this as a first snake.

 King snakes will feed on other snakes, amphibians, birds and rodents in the wild, but do well in captivity on mice, starting on "pinkies" (very tiny baby mice), as hatchlings and gradually eating larger and larger mice.
 Never feed your snake live mice—apart from being extremely cruel and unnecessary, the mouse may bite your snake which can lead to health problems (infections can be fatal).

-Ball Python or "Royal" Python
+3. Ball Python or "Royal" Python

 Ball pythons get their name from the way they curl themselves into a tight ball of coils with their head in the middle when they feel threatened or afraid.
 Cleopatra apparently used to wear these snakes (alive), coiled around her wrists, hence why they are sometimes referred to as "Royal" pythons.